-- 1. Disclosure requirements of IRC § 6104(d) do not give rise to a private cause of action (Doan v.
-Vietnamese Buddhist Association of Sacramento (E.D.
-Cal, July 2, 2019)). - 2.
-Two provisions of New York law relating to elections and campaigning, that require certain categories of tax-exempt organizations to publicly disclose their donors, held to unconstitutionally burden their First Amendment rights of free speech and freedom of association and thus are facially invalid (Citizens Union of the City of New York v.
+- 1. Two provisions of New York law relating to elections and campaigning, that require certain categories of tax-exempt organizations to publicly disclose their donors, held to unconstitutionally burden their First Amendment rights of free speech and freedom of association and thus are facially invalid (Citizens Union of the City of New York v.
 Attorney General of the State of New York (S.D.N.Y.
 (Sep.
-30, 2019)). - 3.
+30, 2019)). - 2.
 Court enjoined the governor of New Jersey and other defendants from enforcing state law that compels disclosure of identities of donors to "independent expenditure committees" and enforces compliance with law's financial-reporting and money-handling requirements, on grounds that law unconstitutionally infringes on plaintiff's First Amendment rights and because it is unconstitutional as applied to plaintiff as it will chill its First Amendment rights by deterring potential contributors from contributing to organization (Americans for Prosperity v.
 Grewal (D. N.J.
 (Oct.
+2, 2019)).

-2, 2019)). - 4.
-Final regulations issued on May 26, 2020, relieving most categories of tax-exempt organizations of obligation to report contributors' names and addresses as part of Form 990 or Form 990-EZ, Schedule B (T.D.
+- 3. Final regulations issued on May 26, 2020, relieving most categories of tax-exempt organizations of obligation to report contributors' names and addresses as part of Form 990 or Form 990-EZ, Schedule B (T.D.
 9898). - a.
 Donor disclosure rules remain in place for exempt charitable organizations and political organizations. - b.
-As to charitable organizations, regulations are brought into conformity with statute (IRC \S 6033(b)(5)). - c.
+As to charitable organizations, regulations are brought into conformity with statute (IRC § 6033(b)(5)). - c.
 Treasury Department stated that IRS does not need this donor information. - d.
 Tax-exempt organizations still need to retain this information and provide it to IRS on examination. - e.
 Prior regulations posed risk of inadvertent disclosure of protected information. - f.
-Preamble takes notice of concerns that supporters of causes or organizations face reprisals if their status as contributors is revealed and that fear of reprisals may have chilling effect on contributions and participation.
+Preamble takes notice of concerns that supporters of causes or organizations face reprisals if their status as contributors is revealed and that fear of reprisals may have chilling effect on contributions and participation. - g.

-- g.
 Preamble recognizes that this chilling effect implicates constitutional rights of free speech and freedom of association. - h.
 New regulations reduce burdens on exempt organizations and IRS.